chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

   If your coarse-grid level is small enough, it might be worth it for some problems to set ``mg amg use default parameters = true`` to use a direct solver.
 On the other hand, if high order elements are used, it might be useful to set ``set mg coarse grid use fe q iso q1 = true`` to solve the coarse grid problem using `FE_Q_iso_Q1 elements <https://www.dealii.org/developer/doxygen/deal.II/classFE__Q__iso__Q1.html>`_.

 .. tip::
   Evaluating terms involving the hessian is expensive.
-Therefore, one can turn on or off those terms in the mg level operators to improve performance by setting ``mg enable hessians in jacobian`` and ``mg enable hessians in residual`` equal to ``false``.
+Therefore, one can turn on or off those terms in the mg level operators to improve performance by setting ``mg enable hessians in jacobian`` to ``false``.
 This is useful for certain problems and must be used carefully.